 Michelangelo Antonioni’s 1970 film Zabriskie Point was a dismal failure both financially and critically.
 The second of three English language films the Italian master of existential languish and privileged ennui had agreed to make for MGM, it’s a mostly directionless mess of a film, lacking cohesion and completely confused about what it’s actually about.
 The mistake Antonioni made was in trying to make a film about anything.
 He wasn’t a director who made movies about things.
 He made movies about moods, about characters who weren’t about anything themselves.
 Zabriskie Point was a misstep.

 None of that is important.
-The movie is, as I said, a mess.
+The movie is, as I said, mostly a mess.
 What stuck with me is Daria’s trip across the desert in an early 1950s Buick.
 The car is a gem, and the romance of driving through this forbiddingly beautiful landscape in an ancient automobile, alone and content, gets my heart moving.
 Take a look at these images of the car, the young woman driving it, and a roadside cafe at the end of the world where she stops for a break.
-If the movie were just about these things, I would have loved it.
-Alas.

 Antonioni is one of my favorite directors, and this movie was disappointing in light of that.
-Still, these thin thread in the film was a gorgeous diversion.
+Still, this thin thread in the film was a gorgeous diversion.